ko-ko-ko/php-assert/README.md

 ## It's very fast, but ugly inside

-There are many other cool asserts, but for their user-friendly you must pay by time & memory of execution.
+There are many other cool asserts, but for their usability you must pay by time & memory of execution.
 This assert gives you very simple and fast API.
 You can see benchmark results at bottom of [build logs][build-url].

 ![](logo.jpg)